*Details for the 2022 event coming soon*

 If I have a non-emergency incident that requires a visit to hospital but would not warrant an ambulance, what should I do?

-Please refer to your map of road closure times, when available.
+Please refer to the map of road closure times.
 If the opening time of the road is too late and you can’t wait, we ask you to contact the emergency services on 101 and inform them of the circumstances.
 This information will then be directed to the event Joint Agency Control Centre, which includes event organisers and all emergency services.
 They will then assess the situation and decide on the best course of action.
 Ambulances will be on the route in places that will maximise accessibility to residents on the course.
 This will ensure that both residents and riders will be kept safe during the road closures.

 What if I need urgent medical care?